July 11, 2018

 From Fraud to GDPR: How to safeguard your organization from current threats

-At our recent Spring Knowledge Forum, I moderated a great discussion with two fellow cybersecurity experts in a panel titled, “From Fraud to GDPR – Safeguarding Your Organization in 2018.”
+At our recent Spring Knowledge Forum, I moderated a great discussion with two fellow cybersecurity experts in a panel titled, “From Fraud to GDPR – Safeguarding Your Organization.”
 Our conversation gave the audience a pointed look into today’s threat landscape, from increasingly sophisticated ransomware exploits to classic but effective attacks like phishing emails.
 We also talked through what goes into developing a strong security and compliance posture to defend against these threats.

 Here are a few key takeaways from our discussion:

-Cybersecurity in 2018: growing threats, bigger spend
+Cybersecurity now: growing threats, bigger spend

 The panel kicked off with a discussion about general cybersecurity trends, starting with the startling growth of the ransomware epidemic over the last few years.
 In 2017, Ransomware attacks increased globally by 350% and are rapidly growing in both sophistication and scale.
 These attacks were once limited to a single PC, involving ransom demands under $3,000.
 Today, ransomware attackers are setting their sights on bigger targets such as large hospital systems, extorting payments in the hundreds of thousands of dollars – and endangering lives by encrypting patient records and locking down vital systems involved in medical diagnostics and care.